-Our garden ideas will inspire all types of outdoor space.
-Whether you've a large garden lawn or a tiny patio to work with, we can help you turn what you have into the perfect spot for relaxing, staycationing in, and all the rest.
+This garden ideas edit is all you need to inspire your outdoor space.
+Whether you've a large garden lawn or a small backyard to work with, we can help you turn what you have into the perfect spot for relaxing and entertaining in – all year round.

 1. Start small with container planting

 Where would we be without container gardening?
 It works for absolutely every type of garden space under the sun for the simple reason that you can position your plant pots wherever best or possible for your space.
 Container gardening is brilliant, especially for renters who want to take their plants with them, as you have the chance to get creative with both the plant, and the pot, to make a really beautiful display.
 Mix it up with herbs and scented flowers.
 Hydrangeas look great in a container, while you can team upright florals alongside trailing plants like Creeping rosemary (Rosmarinus officinalis Prostratus) or Ivy (Hedera) for more interest.

 2. Grow herbs and blooms (even on a balcony)

 Raised beds are roomy and perfect for vegetables that need it most.
 But should you be short on space, containers work a treat for many types of veggies, flowers and most especially, for herb gardens.
 So for those that enjoy putting their best chef hat on in the kitchen, having the freshest ingredients to hand is a must and it can be achieved with container planting!

 We love these nifty and beautiful garden ideas as they make a space feel so unique.
 If you're in a small garden setting then working vertically is a lifesaver – but this clever trick will work in bigger backyards, too.
 Container plants will not only jazz up step ladders (and hide any ugly walls), but having flowers displayed at different levels, brings a heightened level of interest and energy to even the tiniest of spaces.
 So get creative with how you arrange your containers because they are the most flexible planting option going!